reyesGeorge/Tarantula/README.md

 I had to add Splash specific middlewares to the Scrapy settings in order to make this work.
 I also created a docker image in my docker compose file that holds the Splash instance.
 Then the scraping worked just like the default spider.

 ### The Login Spider
-This crawler scrapes the input field for the cs
+This crawler scrapes the input field for the csrf token.
+It then submits a form request, authenticates and scrapes the rest of the data as the default spider does.

 ## Notes
 - I added a user agent that makes me look like a more realistic person in the settings file.
 I also added the item pipeline and some configuration for the docker containers.
 I also added a download delay of 2 seconds so that the scraper does not scrape too fast.